-In 1893 Agriculture was one of the 3 "courses" offered the first year the Montana College of Agriculture and Mechanic Arts was opened.
-The other 2 courses were Domestic Economy and Applied Science.
-As in universities today, students took a number of general courses in addition to courses aimed at the specific discipline the student chooses.
+In 1893 Agriculture was one of the 3 "courses" of study offered the first year the Montana College of Agriculture and Mechanic Arts was opened.
+The other 2 curriculum areas were Domestic Economy and Applied Science.
+As in universities today, students took a number of general classes in addition to classes aimed at the specific discipline the student chose.
 The scope of animal science classes offered from the onset is impressive.
 Professor Luther Foster taught all the animal husbandry courses.
 Students studied the most prominent breeds of domestic livestock.
 Material included origins, history, characteristics, merits and defects, adaptability to climates and which breeds would be most suited to Montana.
 Professor Foster also taught principles of breeding, laws of heredity, causes of variation, formation of breeds, value of pedigree, atavism, crossing and stock selection.
 (8)